 The company has continued to grow and increase its presence throughout the United States and internationally.
 It now has an established national and worldwide distribution network.
 Over the years, Searey amphibious airplanes have sparked a loyal following which has generated an international community of Searey owners and pilots around the globe.

-Today Progressive Aerodyne in Tavares, Florida manufactures finished Searey seaplanes and is currently in full production of two configurations of Searey models, the Searey Sport and the Searey Elite, both of which have received FAA certification for airworthiness.
-In addition, the company continues to manufacture Searey Kit Airplanes.
+Today Progressive Aerodyne in Tavares, Florida manufactures finished Searey seaplanes and is currently in full production of two configurations of Searey LSA models; the Searey Adventure and the Searey Elite.
+Both have received FAA certification for airworthiness.
+In addition, the company continues to manufacture Searey LSX kit airplanes.

 HOW SEAREY WORK